achals/achals.github.io/_posts/2016-11-20-on-disconnecting.markdown

 It often also helps to take a break and be able to ask more fundamental questions, ranging from “Am I solving the right problems?” to much harder ones like  “In my career, am I where I want to be?
 Do I enjoy the path that I’m on?”.
 Like me, I’m sure that their career is a big part of of a lot of folks’ lives - and every now and then, it’s good to make sure that the time spent on it is time well spent.

 In slight contradiction the previous sentiment though..
-People are alss definitely more than their jobs.
+People are also definitely more than their jobs.
 Taking time out from work to discover and experience things that you enjoy - books, travel, new hobbies, spending time in coffee shops with loved ones talking - is precious time.

 I realize that the sentiments here amount to a really tall order - one must enjoy work, but take breaks to further be better at/enjoy work, but also value break time for growth in other aspects.
 And that’s true - time is the more precious, basic and impactful resource we have at our disposal, for spending and investment.
 And trying to make sure that none of it is wasted; that as much time as possible can be spent on things I find valuable - I find that that makes me a more well-rounded, and happy individual.